-Heather Lanthorn is currently completing her SD in Global Health and Population and also working as an Evaluation Specialist at the International Initiative for Impact Evaluation (3ie).
-Her I-swear-its-nearly-there thesis is on the political and economic aspects of adopting and implementing the Affordable Medicines Facility - malaria (AMFm) in Ghana.
+Heather Lanthorn has defended her SD in Global Health and Population at the Harvard T.H.
+Chan School of Public Health, focused on the political and economic aspects of adopting and implementing the Affordable Medicines Facility - malaria (AMFm) in Ghana.
+She is a Senior Manager at IDinsight and previously worked as an Evaluation Specialist at the International Initiative for Impact Evaluation (3ie).
 She holds a Masters in Public Health (University of Michigan) and a BA in Anthropology (Wake Forest University).
-She also blogs at her personal site: hlanthorn.com
+She blogs mostly about research and evaluation at her personal site, hlanthorn.com, and tweets at @hlanthorn.

 - Enforcing Accountability in Decision-Making